react-native-webview/react-native-webview/README.md

 # React Native WebView - a Modern, Cross-Platform WebView for React Native

-**React Native WebView** is a modern, well-supported, and cross-platform (even Windows!)
-WebView for React Native.
-It is intended to be a replacement for the built-in WebView (which may be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).
+**React Native WebView** is a modern, well-supported, and cross-platform WebView for React Native.
+It is intended to be a replacement for the built-in WebView (which will be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

 ## Platforms Supported